 CoastWatch Anniversary and Shoreline Science Day

 We’re celebrating CoastWatch’s 25th anniversary all year.
-One of the biggest anniversary events will take place on Saturday, July 7, beginning at 9:30 a.m. at the Gleneden Beach Community Club (110 Azalea St.).
+One of the biggest anniversary events will take place on Saturday, July 7, beginning at 9:30 a.m. (doors open at 9) at the Gleneden Beach Community Club (110 Azalea St.).
 The community of Gleneden Beach is about four miles south of Siletz Bay.

 The event will feature coastal ecologist Stewart Schultz, author of “The Northwest Coast: A Natural History” and a leading expert on the shoreline environments of the Pacific Northwest.
 Dr. Schultz will provide two talks.
-At about 9:45, he will discuss the ecology of Oregon’s beaches.
-And at 11, he will take up the topic of rocky shore ecology.
+At about 9:45, he will discuss the ecology of Oregon’s rocky shores.
+And at 11, he will take up the topic of beach ecology.

-We’ll wrap up the day with an anniversary party for CoastWatch.
+We’ll wrap up the day back at the community hall with an anniversary party for CoastWatch--there will be cake!

-For more information about the event, or about CoastWatch, contact Fawn Custer, our volunteer coordinator, at (541) 270-0027, [email protected].
+To RSVP, for more information about the event, or to learn more about CoastWatch, contact Fawn Custer, our volunteer coordinator, at (541) 270-0027, [email protected].